 Our methodology incorporates Human rights concepts with a hands-on data science approach.

-Designed in collaboration with OHCHR and EPFL, the workshop includes a Human Rights module and a Jupyter notebook field with code that connects how human rights interplay with decisions made at various points of the data and model lifecycle.
+Designed by Women at The Table and EPFL and delivered in collaboration with OHCHR, the workshop includes a Human Rights module and a Jupyter notebook field with code that connects how human rights interplay with decisions made at various points of the data and model lifecycle.
 This workshop is aimed at computer and data science students.

 - Explain a human rights-based approach to AI.